 Discussion with the registered manager and review of records confirmed that on at least a monthly basis falls occurring in the home were analysed to identify if any patterns or trends were emerging.
 Following this review an action plan was devised to address any identified deficits.
 This information was also reviewed as part of the responsible individual's monthly monitoring visit in accordance with Regulation 29 of The Nursing Homes Regulations (Northern Ireland) 2005.
-From a review of records, observation of practices and discussion with the registered manager and staff there was evidence of proactive management of falls.

-A review of the home's environment was undertaken and included observations of a sample of bedrooms, bathrooms, lounges, and dining room and storage areas.
+A review of the home's environment was undertaken and included observations of bedrooms, bathrooms, lounges, dining room and storage areas.
 Fire exits and corridors were observed to be clear of clutter and obstruction.
-The home was found to be warm and fresh smelling.
-However the environment looks tired and requires to be refurbished.
-A six month refurbishment programme is in place from August 2018.
-It should also include making safe the raised floor at the entrance to toilet 2, which could be a potential trip hazard, cleaning or replacing the discoloured downstairs corridor floor, repairing the plaster around the sink in bedroom 1 and replacing the blackened seal around the sink in toilet 1.
-An area for improvement is stated under the standards.
+The home was found to be warm, well decorated, fresh smelling and clean throughout.
+Staff spoken with were complimentary in respect of the home's environment.